sylwia-budzynska/orangecon-2024-codeql-workshop/README.md

 import python
 import semmle.python.ApiGraphs

 from 	//TODO: fill me in.
-Use the `API::CallNode` type and name your variable `call` select 	//TODO: fill me in
+Start typing `API::` and press `Ctrl+Space` to see a list of available types.
+Name your variable `call` select 	//TODO: fill me in
 ```
 Right click in the file area and choose "CodeQL: Run Query on Selected Database" to run the query.